List of boxing quadruple champions: The Ring

-The Ring, boxing's most respected magazine, has awarded world championships in professional boxing within each weight class from its foundation in 1922 until the 1990s, and again since 2001.
+The Ring, a well known boxing magazine, has awarded world championships in professional boxing within each weight class from its foundation in 1922 until the 1990s, and again since 2001.
 The Ring champions were at one point held the linear reign to the throne, the man who beat the man.
 The lineal champion is also known as the true champion of the division.
 The Ring stopped giving belts to world champions in the 1990s but began again in 2002.

 In 2002, The Ring attempted to clear up the confusion regarding world champions by creating a championship policy.
 It echoed many critics' arguments that the sanctioning bodies in charge of boxing championships had undermined the sport by pitting undeserving contenders against undeserving "champions", and forcing the boxing public to see mismatches for so-called "world championships".
 The Ring attempted to clear up the confusion regarding world champions by creating a championship policy that is "intended to reward fighters who, by satisfying rigid criteria, can justify a claim as the true and only world champion in a given weight class."
 The Ring claims to be more authoritative and open than the sanctioning bodies' rankings, with a page devoted to full explanations for ranking changes.
 A fighter pays no sanctioning fees to defend or fight for the title at stake, contrary to practices of the sanctioning bodies.
 Furthermore, a fighter cannot be stripped of the title unless he loses, decides to move to a different weight division, or retires.